kalviumcommunity/S62-1125-TrueTrip-Full-Stack-With-NextjsAnd-AWS-Azure-TranspareX/README.md

 Reflection:
 This implementation creates a robust foundation that balances developer experience with production reliability.
 The consistent approach reduces cognitive load for both API consumers and maintainers, while the error handling strategy provides security and good user experience.

+Authentication API Documentation
+Overview
+Secure user authentication system implementing bcrypt password hashing and JWT token management for session handling.
+Provides robust signup and login functionality with proper input validation and security measures.

+API Endpoints
+User Registration
+The signup endpoint creates new user accounts with secure password storage.
+All user inputs are validated using Zod schemas to ensure data integrity.
+The system checks for existing users with duplicate emails or usernames before account creation.
+Passwords are hashed using bcrypt with 12 salt rounds before storage, ensuring they are never saved in plain text.
+Upon successful registration, the system generates both access and refresh tokens for immediate authentication.

+User Login
+The login endpoint authenticates users by verifying credentials against stored records.
+It validates email format and password presence before database lookup.
+The system compares the provided password with the hashed version using secure bcrypt comparison.
+Successful authentication results in new JWT tokens being generated and returned to the client along with user profile information.

+Security Implementation
+Password Security
+Passwords are protected using industry-standard bcrypt hashing with 12 salt rounds.
+This ensures even if the database is compromised, passwords remain secure.
+The system enforces strong password policies requiring minimum 8 characters with uppercase, lowercase, and numeric characters.

+Token Management
+JWT tokens provide stateless authentication with access tokens valid for 15 minutes and refresh tokens lasting 7 days.
+This balance ensures security through short-lived access tokens while maintaining user convenience with longer-lived refresh tokens.
+All tokens are signed using secure secrets stored in environment variables.

+Input Validation
+Comprehensive validation using Zod schemas ensures all incoming data meets required formats and constraints.
+Email addresses are strictly validated, usernames require minimum length checks, and passwords must meet security standards.
+This prevents malformed data from reaching the database layer.

+Authorization Middleware
+Protected routes utilize authentication middleware that verifies JWT tokens before granting access.
+The middleware extracts tokens from authorization headers, validates their signature and expiration, and provides user context to protected endpoints.
+Failed authentication returns appropriate HTTP status codes.

+Error Handling
+The system provides clear error responses for various scenarios including validation failures, authentication errors, duplicate user conflicts, and server issues.
+All errors follow consistent response formats making them easily handled by client applications.

+!(Img/authentication.png)